-In March 2018, the Mid Wales Healthcare Collaborative transitioned to the MWJC whose role is to have a strengthened approach to planning and delivery of health and care services across Mid Wales and will support organisations in embedding collaborative working within their planning and implementation arrangements.
+The MWJC role is to have a strengthened approach to planning and delivery of health and care services across Mid Wales and support organisations in embedding collaborative working within their planning and implementation arrangements.
 The meeting on 23 March 2020 was cancelled due to the pandemic, however the Committee met on 28 September 2020.